reacted-io/reacted-io-doc/replaying.md

 From ReActed perspective it does not matter how or from where the messages are coming from, as long as a communication happens through messages it can be fully recorded from a local driver.
-This implies that also a communication with a database or with a remote web service can be logged and replayed whether [properly implemented](patterns.md#Database Replay) .
+This implies that also a communication with a database or with a remote web service can be logged and replayed whether [properly implemented](patterns.md#Database Replay).

+>> NOTE: What ReActed can do is replaying all the messages that were exchanged within a session.
+More your application
+>> is written in a event sourced style, more the replay feature becomes useful.
+More parts do not interact with ReActed
+>> messaging, more replay coverage you loose.